DOgaro/Cyberbullying-Detection-in-Twitter/README.md

-# Sentiment-Analysis-for-Hate-Speech-and-Cyberbullying-in-Twitter-Detection
+# Text-Classification-for-Cyberbullying-Detection-in-Twitter
-Hate Speech and Cyber-bullying Detection in Twitter using python
+Cyber-bullying Detection in Twitter using python